jakobzhao/geog458/labs/lab02/readme.md

 **Note:** An easy way to find a single ID is to use one conversion website and search for ‘what is my twitter ID’.

 The `on_data` function will handle the data processing and output.
 In general, this function terminated after `self.limit` second.
 To process each record `data`, the captured `data` is converted to a json variable `datajson`. we will mainly output six variables, in terms of id, username, created_at, lng, lat, and text.
 Notably, If the geotag is a single point, the lat and lng will be captured directly from the `coordinates`.
 If the geotag is place, the lat and lng will capture the centroid of the boundingbox.
-Similarity, a new csv file named `geotags.csv` is created after [the assets folder](assets/).
+Similarity, a new csv file named `tweets.csv` is created under [the assets folder](assets/).

 ```Python
 def on_data(self, data):